mattyleecifer/imgcropresize/README.md

 # imgcropresize
-This Python script crops images to content, adds a white background, and then resizes the image to a height of 20px
+This Python script crops images to content, adds a white background, and then resizes the image to a height of 20px.
+It was created to quickly convert company logos for a newsletter format.